ozyurtf/cpu-scheduler/README.md

 When the IO operation of the process is finished and it becomes ready to be executed, its dynamic priority is reset to the static priority as well.

-It is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks.
+**It is best practice to assign higher priority to IO bound tasks, and lower priority to CPU bound tasks.**

 ## Lottery Scheduling

-Lottery Scheduler is a mechanism that assigns some kind of data structure (like integer variable) to the processes/threads and increases this variable by 1 in certain conditions.
+Lottery Scheduler is a mechanism that assigns some something like integer variable to the processes/threads and increases this variable by 1 in certain conditions.
 If we see these variables as tickets in a bowl, and the person who picks these tickets from the bowl as scheduler, it is obvious that the higher number of tickets a process has, the more likely it is picked up by the scheduler.
 And once the process is picked by the scheduler, it is executed by the CPU.

 Imagine that there are two processes: process A and process B and let's assume that the integer value (the number of tickets) is 50 for both of them.
 If we pick process from the queue first time randomly, we will get process A with 50% probability and process B with 50% probability.

-But if the integer value assigned to process A is 70 and the integer value assigned to process B is 0, this means that whenever we pick a process randomly from the queue randomly, we will always pick process A.
+But if the integer value assigned to process A is 70 and the integer value assigned to process B is 0, this means that whenever we pick a process from the queue randomly, we will always pick process A.

 ## Fair Share Scheduler

 Until now, we talked about distribution of CPU among **different processes**, and we were trying to be **fair** to **processes**.
 If user 1 starts up with 9 processes, and user 2 starts up with 1 process, user 1 would get 90% of the CPU and user 2 would get only 10% of it if we would use round robin, for example.

-Now it is time to try to be fair to the **users**.
-Fair Share Scheduler is a mechanism which its goal is to distribute the CPU among **different users** or **different process groups** equally/fairly.
+But we can also try to be fair to the **users** instead of **processes**.

+Fair Share Scheduler is a scheduling algorithm which its goal is to distribute the CPU among **different users** or **different process groups** equally/fairly.
 In Fair Share Scheduler, the schedule is not only based on individual processes but also the process' owner/user.

 ## Scheduling in Real-Time

 As we mentioned earlier, in real-time systems, meeting deadlines is important.
-The importance level of it depends on whetehr the system is hard real-time or soft real-time.
-In hard real-time systems, responding to an event within a deadline is crucial.
-In soft real-time systems, meeting deadlines is very important as well but missing the deadlines once in a while is tolerable unlike hard real-time systems.
+The importance level of it depends on whether the system is hard real-time or soft real-time.
+In **hard real-time systems, responding to an event within a deadline is crucial**.
+In **soft real-time systems, meeting deadlines is very important as well but missing the deadlines once in a while is tolerable** unlike hard real-time systems.

-The events in the real-time system can be periodic or aperiodic.
+The **events** in the real-time system can be **periodic or aperiodic**.
 As we might guess, periodic events occur periodically (e.g., sensor readings every 10 seconds) and aperiodic events occur in unpredictable time frames (e.g. user input).

-The scheduling algorithms that we use in real-time systems can be static or dynamic.
+In addition, the scheduling algorithms that we use in real-time systems can be **static** or **dynamic**.

-If the scheduling algorithm is static, this means that the order and timing of the processes that will be executed is predetermined and strict, and they don't change during the runtime.
+If the scheduling algorithm is **static, this means that the order and timing of the processes that will be executed is predetermined and strict, and they don't change during the runtime.**

-In static scheduling algorithms, a scheduling table is created in advance and the order and timing of the processes execution is stored in this table.
-This is generally preferred in hard real-time systems.
+In **static** scheduling algorithms, a **scheduling table** is created in advance and the **order and timing of the processes execution is stored in this table**.
+The static scheduling algorithms are preferred in **hard real-time systems**.

-If the scheduling algorithm is dynamic, this means that the order of the processes that will be executed is not prdetermined and it can change during the runtime based on current system state, durations and urgency of the tasks, etc. Dynamic scheduling algorithms is commonly used in soft real-time systems.
+If the scheduling algorithm is **dynamic**, this means that **the order of the processes that will be executed is not prdetermined** and **it can change** during the runtime **based on current system state, durations and urgency of the tasks, etc**. **Dynamic scheduling algorithms is commonly used in soft real-time systems.**

+So we talked about scheduling processes but how about threads ?
+Is scheduling threads different from scheduling processes ?

 ## Thread Scheduling